Welcome to Boarding

 White House is at the far end of the High Street, opposite St Andrew’s Church.
 Access is through the large black gate, which will be open and the start and end of term but is normally kept closed, with the smaller door available for access.

-Mrs Hadden has been at the School for 25 years and is Assistant Head (Designated Safeguarding Lead).
-She teaches Geography.
+Mrs Hadden has been at the School for 25 years.
+She teaches Geography, PSHE, Games and do CCF.
+She is also a Deputy DSL and Head of Boarding..
 Previously Resident House Tutor, Housemistress of Balyes, and the CCF’s Contingent Commander.

 Mr Hadden likes to get involved with boarders’ activities, especially if they involve a BBQ!
 They have two children, Charlie and James.

-Charlie is 18 and recently completed Upper Sixth at Kimbolton, this year he’s taking a gap year and earning some money for University.
-James is in the 4th Form and 14.
-They also have a “Patterjack” dog called Monty who loves the attention he gets from the girls in White House and is always available for walks.
+Charlie is 19 and and doing a degree apprenticeship in Surveying as well as being a retained Firefighter in the village.
+James is in the 5th Form and 15.
+They also have a “Patterjack” dog called Monty and a “Parson Terrier” called Pip who love the attention he gets from the girls in White House and is always available for walks.

 The Hadden family like being outdoors, walking in the beautiful local countryside, spending time with family and splitting their holiday time between Norfolk and France.